Articling inquiries should be addressed to:

 What are your target hours?

-There is no set target for articling students.
-It’s more important that our students gain the training and experience they need to become excellent associates.
+There is no set target for students.
+Our focus is on giving students the training and experience they need to become excellent associates.

 How many lawyers are in each office?